 Milen Shishkov is a Senior Research Scientist at the Wellman Center for Photomedicine and Harvard Medical School.
 After graduating with his Ph.D. in Physics from Temple University in 1999, he joined the Wellman Center where he is currently developing advanced fiber optical probes and interface devices for imaging applications in preclinical and clinical research projects.

-Néstor Uribe-Patarroyo is Instructor in Dermatology at Harvard Medical School.
+Néstor Uribe-Patarroyo is an Assistant Professor at Harvard Medical School.
 He joined the Wellman Center for Photomedicine in 2012 after working in classical and quantum remote sensing.
 He is focused on bringing additional structural and functional contrast to OCT, with applications in gastrointestinal imaging, and functional retinal and intravascular imaging.

-Martin Villiger is Instructor in Dermatology at Harvard Medical School.
+Martin Villiger is an Assistant Professor at Harvard Medical School.
 After completing his dissertation research at EPFL in 2010, he joined the Wellman Center for Photomedicine where he is currently leading research in advancing polarization sensitive imaging for applications including intravascular imaging in the coronary arteries.

 Mohammad Haft-Javaherian worked as Research Fellow at Harvard Medical School and Massachusetts General Hospital.
 He received his PhD from Cornell University and joined the Wellman Center for Photomedicine in 2019.
 His research focused on rigorous and practical machine learning algorithms to analyze intracoronary PS-OCT images.